psga/k012/README.md

 ## Forking and Cloning Notice

-Thanks for taking a look at my blog!
+Thanks for checking out my K012 project!

-While the licenses provided grant specific legal permissions for the use of my code and content, I'd like to make an ethical request: please refrain from cloning this repository to use the theme or its contents as your own.
-The theme, design, graphics, and all blog content are personal to my brand.
-While, of course, you have rights to use them (within the boundaries of the licenses), I would sincerely appreciate it if they remain unique to this site out of respect for the effort and originality put into them.
+While the licenses provided grant specific legal permissions for the use of my code and content, I kindly request that you respect the originality and effort put into this project.
+This project is based on the [enscribe.dev](https://enscribe.dev) repository, and while you have the right to use it under the licenses provided, please refrain from using the theme or its contents as your own out of respect for its original creator.

-I'm thrilled that my work is open-source and hope that it serves as a learning tool, a reference, or a source of inspiration for your projects. **Embracing originality not only fosters personal growth but also nurtures innovation and uniqueness**.
-I'm always open for chats, discussions, or collaborations.
-Feel free to reach out if you have any questions about this project, or if you just want to share your thoughts.
+I'm excited to share this project as a learning tool and reference. **Embracing originality not only fosters personal growth but also nurtures innovation and uniqueness**.
+Feel free to reach out if you have any questions or would like to discuss further.
 Cheers!

 ---